slimtoolkit/slim/README.md

 - `xray` - Performs static analysis for the target container image (including 'reverse engineering' the Dockerfile for the image).
 Use this command if you want to know what's inside of your container image and what makes it fat.
 - `lint` - Analyzes container instructions in Dockerfiles (Docker image support is WIP)
 - `build` - Analyzes, profiles and optimizes your container image generating the supported security profiles.
 This is the most popular command.
 - `debug` - Debug the running target container.
-This command is useful for troubleshooting the running target container.
+This command is useful for troubleshooting running containers created from minimal/minified or regular container images.
 - `registry` - Execute registry operations.
 - `profile` - Performs basic container image analysis and dynamic container analysis, but it doesn't generate an optimized image.
 - `run` - Runs one or more containers (for now runs a single container similar to `docker run`)